alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ]
 ```

-Next, we are ready to start our Dexter server.
-Go back to the project folder and start the Dexter server by navigating to the dbt-dexter project directory and running the command.
-Dexter will launch, displaying "Launching Dexter services," and then "Serving Dexter web server on HTTP localhost port 3000."
+Next, we are ready to start our Dagster server.
+Go back to the project folder and start the Dagster server by navigating to the dbt-Dagster project directory and running the command.
+Dagster will launch, displaying "Launching Dagster services," and then "Serving Dagster web server on HTTP localhost port 3000."

 Copy this URL, open it in your browser, and if you see the specific screen, you are good to go.
-We are now ready to explore Dexter integration.
+We are now ready to explore Dagster integration.

 `cd dbt_dagster_project`
 `DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev`